 - under school leaving age, or

-- 19 or under and still in full-time education at school, college or university.
+- 17 or under and still in full-time education at school or college.

 - Family allowance will only be paid once for a child.
 Any person who is responsible for that child can claim the allowance, although, it is usually claimed by the person who has day to day care of the child.
 Before deciding who should claim, please read the information on "What happens to my Social Security contributions while I'm claiming?" on page 8 of Family Allowance - Leaflet FAM 1, provided in the downloads section of this page.

 - In order to make the claim, you should fill in a Family Allowance claim form FAM12 which is provided for printing from the downloads section of this page.
 You can also request this form by post from Social Security or from the States Office in Alderney.